apache/datasketches-website/docs/MergingAlgorithm.md

 There is a fairly simple argument for the correctness of our space-limited multiway merging algorithm.

-1. Let R be the result of the theta union algorithm as described in the <a href="ThetaSketchFramework.pdf">Theta Sketch Framework</a> paper.
+1. Let R be the result of the theta union algorithm as described in the
+<a href="https://github.com/DataSketches/DataSketches.github.io/blob/master/docs/ThetaSketchFramework.pdf">Theta Sketch Framework</a> paper.
 It is the set of all hashes less than the minimum of the thetas of all of the input sketches.
 Recall that there is no size limit on this "full-size" answer R.